 What happens below the floor does not stay there.
 Moist air moves upward.
 Odours travel.
 Cold air affects comfort above.
 Structural movement below eventually shows up as uneven floors or cracked finishes.
 Understanding what is happening under the hood gives buyers confidence and allows sellers to address concerns before they become deal impediments.

 Crawl spaces are not glamorous, but in Kingston’s mix of historic homes, wartime houses, and rural properties, they are one of the most honest parts of the house.
-They quietly support everything above them and never misrepresent how a home has been maintained.
+They quietly support everything above them and never misrepresent how a homeowner has maintained a home.

 Frequently asked questions

-How often should a crawl space be inspected?
+How often should someone inspect a crawl space?

 Once a year is a good rule of thumb, especially for older homes or properties with a history of moisture issues.